-Method of recruitment and appointment or election of trustees up to 12 Trustees appointed by ordinary resolution
+Method of recruitment and appointment or election of trustees

 The Members of the Academy Trust shall comprise the signatories to the Memorandum and any person elected by the current members by passing a special resolution to appoint additional members provided that at any time the minimum number of members shall not be less than three.
 An employee of the Academy Trust cannot be a member of the Academy Trust.